delveccj/Lab-Final/LabFinalDryRun.md

 ```
 Note, these are probably the libraries you need but you might need something different based on the basic functionality you implement in the next step (Step 3).

+Next you will crate a virtual environment in python.
 Creating and activating a virtual environment in Python is simple!
 Here's how you can do it step by step:

 Run the following command to create a virtual environment in your project directory: